gavdraper/gavdraper.github.io/_drafts/2018-12-01-SQL-Server-In-Memory-OLTP.md

 ---
 layout: post
-title: SQL Server, What?
-Wait...
-Thing Can Do Optimistic Concurrency?
+title: SQL Server, In Memory OLTP
 date: '2018-11-30 09:34:01'
 ---
 SQL Server uses the Pessimistic Concurrency, this means transactions acquire locks upfront to stop future transactions changing data under them, for example an update statement will lock that rows in question to prevent another query also changing them.
 Locks in SQL Server are not free and at certain thresholds SQL will escalate lock levels as taking thousands of row locks gets expensive quick so at some point it will switch to page locks and then table locks.
 This is why queries are often blocked in SQL server waiting for another query to finish.